kristosh/Essentials-of-Machine-Learning/mathintro.md

 #### Linear systems

-A simply way to understand the usefulness of `matrices` and `vectors` stems from the linear system world.
-As you might recall from the high-school.
-We can define as` linear system` a collection of linear equations that involve the same set of variables.
+A simply way to understand the usefulness of `matrices` and `vectors` stems from the linear system world (as you might recall from the high-school).
+We can define as a` linear system` a collection of linear equations that involve the same set of variables.

-Let us for a second try to solve the following problem `movie-recommendation`.
+To better grasp this let us for a second try to solve the following problem `movie-recommendation`.
 We do have the following scenario:

 A movie platform wants to understand a user’s taste based on three factors:

-- $w_1$ $\rightarrow$ represents the action-style-level of a movie.
+- $w_1$ $\rightarrow$ the intensity of action characteristics.
-- $w_2$ $\rightarrow$ represents the romantic-style-level of a movie.
+- $w_2$ $\rightarrow$ the intensity of romantic-comedy characteristics.
-- $w_3$ $\rightarrow$ represents the horror-style-level of a movie.
+- $w_3$ $\rightarrow$ the intensity of horror-style characteristics.

 The system observes how the user rated three different movies (on a 1–10 scale).
 Each movie has known feature intensities (e.g., how much action, romance, and horror it has).
 The rating for the first movie is 7, for the second 9 and the third 5.
 The platform tried to understand the interest of the user.
 That problem can be represented by the following `linear system ` of equations: